Report COVID symptoms

 the number of students in freshmen triples and quads, but has maintained them in Clark

 Hall because there exist individual rooms within the suites.
 Furniture in each dorm

 room will be placed in a configuration that enables social distancing as much as possible

 - Classroom layouts have been modified such that there will be six feet of distance

 between all students and professors whenever possible.
 The distance between students

 in small groups will be increased as there is more conversation.

-- For contact tracing purposes, there will be assigned seating and mandatory attendance-taking
+- For contact tracing purposes, there will be assigned seating in each class.

 - Eating and drinking will not be allowed in classrooms, and masks must be worn for